sudhanva0597/Incubyte-TDD-Assessment/README.md

     - If there are multiple negative numbers, show all of them in the exception message, separated by commas.

 7. Numbers bigger than 1000 should be ignored, so adding 2 + 1001 = 2

+8. If we get * as the custom delimiter, then instead of sum return the product of the numbers.